 The active ingredient is amlodipine mesilate monohydrate.
-Each tablet contains either 5 or 10mg, depending on the overall dose of the tablet.
+Each tablet contains either 5 or 10mg, depending on the dose of the tablet.

-Please Note: Inactive ingredients may vary between different brands of generic Amlodipine.
+Please note: inactive ingredients may vary between different brands of generic amlodipine.

 Amlodipine is not safe to take during pregnancy as it can be harmful to a developing baby.
 Alert your doctor right away if you fall pregnant while you are taking this medicine.
 There are safer alternatives they can recommend.

-It’s fine to take Paracetamol with Amlodipine but you should always inform your doctor of any additional medicines you are taking, including over the counter or herbal remedies, in case they cause interference.
+It’s fine to take paracetamol with amlodipine, but you should always inform your doctor of any additional medicines you are taking, including over the counter or herbal remedies, in case they cause interference.

 If you experience headaches, these shouldn’t last longer than a week.
 Drinking plenty of fluids, resting and taking painkillers can help to manage this.
-If you get dizzy after taking Amlodipine, either sit or lie down until the dizziness passes.
-Cutting down on alcohol, coffee and tea will help to ease facial flushing and raising your legs at a 90 degree angle can ease swollen ankles.
+If you get dizzy after taking amlodipine, either sit or lie down until the dizziness passes.
+Cutting down on alcohol, coffee and tea will help to ease facial flushing and raising your legs at a 90-degree angle can ease swollen ankles.

 Making healthy changes to your lifestyle will improve the health of your heart and have a positive effect on your blood pressure.
 Some things you can do include:

-If Amlodipine makes you dizzy, then you shouldn’t drive until the dizziness wears off.
+If amlodipine makes you dizzy, then you shouldn’t drive until the dizziness wears off.
 This can be dangerous both for you and others on the road.

-There is no cure for high blood pressure.
 Amlodipine is a long term treatment that, combined with a healthy lifestyle, manages your condition by keeping your blood pressure at the optimum level, reducing your risk of having heart problems as a result.

-It’s likely that you will need Amlodipine for the rest of your life as this is a long term treatment.
-However, by continuing to take your medication you are protecting yourself from having a heart attack or stroke in the future, or from developing heart disease.
+It’s likely that you will need amlodipine for the rest of your life as this is a long term treatment.
+However, by continuing to take your medication, you are protecting yourself from having a heart attack or stroke in the future or from developing heart disease.

 Amlodipine is not an addictive substance.